 orange paint onto the mane, inner ears and tip of the tail.

 - Use a black marker or black paint to add facial features.

 - Let dry.

-make it last longer (especially since poster paints aren't water
+longer (especially since poster paints aren't water proof).

 - Close the template window after printing to return to this screen.

 - Set page margins to zero if you have trouble fitting the template on one page (FILE, PAGE SETUP or FILE, PRINTER SETUP in most browsers).

 Print friendly version of these instructions